arg-tech/CEASystem/README.md

 ## About The Project
 This project aims to automate and help in decision-making process based on the analysis of competitive hypothesis methodology (ACH).
-The project contains modules, ready-to-use fastAPI-based service and simple niceGUI-based UI containers.
+The project contains modules and ready-to-use fastAPI-based service.

 ## Project Components and Architecture
 ![Alt text](CEASservices.png)